scottfr/SystemsBook/02 Environment/envionment.md

 ----------

 The model in Figure 8 is for a Savings Account that is defined as compounding annually, i.e. calculating and adding interest once a year.
-This means that the most appropriate \{Time Units} is years with a \u{Time Step} of 1.
+This means that the most appropriate \u{Time Units} is years with a \u{Time Step} of 1.
 There are no other transitions in this model that need to be accommodated and running this model with any \u{Time Step} other than 1 will result in a less accurate result.

 ----------